Course Offerings

 Cisco CCNA 1 Networking & Routing Foundations

-By the end of this course, learners will have a foundation in networking principles and will be prepared to continue with the second part of the series, advancing their skills and preparing for the CCNA certification exam.
+By the end of this course, learners have a foundation in networking principles and will be prepared to continue with the second part of the series, advancing their skills and preparing for the CCNA certification exam.

 Course Objectives

-Diagnose and resolve networking issues, including routing and IP addressing problems.
+Diagnose and resolve networking issues, including routing and IP addressing problems

 Outline of Instruction